-When in Barcelona, everyone knows that visiting Sagrada Familia, Park Güell or the Market of La Boquería is a must… But did you know that under the narrow streets of Barcelona lies an extraordinary parallel world of labyrinths with caves, medieval tunnels, war shelters and subway ghost stations hiding a number of stories?
+When in Barcelona, everyone knows that visiting SAGRADA FAMILIA, PARK GÜELL or the MARKET OF LA BOQUERÍA is a must… But let’s discover The secrets of Barcelona’s underground !
+Did you know that under the narrow streets of Barcelona lies an extraordinary parallel world?
+A world of labyrinths with caves, medieval tunnels, war shelters and subway ghost stations hiding a number of stories?
 Do you wanna learn something about the abandoned Gaudí Station or the Refugi 307?
 Brace yourself, this reading is gonna be spooky!

 Ghost Metro Stations